v-jush/azure-docs/articles/iot-edge/quickstart.md

    ![View three modules on your device](./media/quickstart/iotedge-list-2.png)

 View the messages being sent from the temperature sensor module to the cloud.

+   >[!TIP]
+   Replace SimulatedTemperatureSensor with the module name you put in the portal when you added the module.

 ```powershell
 iotedge logs SimulatedTemperatureSensor -f
 ```

-To deploy the azureiotedge-diagnostics module and run on your Windows ARM32 device, you can either do it form the hub portal, or pull the module with docker
+To deploy the azureiotedge-diagnostics module and run on your Windows ARM32 device, you can either do it from the hub portal in the "Set modules" page, or pull the module with docker

 ```powershell
 docker  -H npipe:////./pipe/iotedge_moby_engine login edgeshared.azurecr.io --username d3e6e3bc-2e38-4887-9073-2cf796462b15 --password 71181f94-a9b9-4b98-96a8-01c4ae8dff94